-The name must exactly match the host portion of any URL that will access the system by using a secure connection.
+Caution The name must exactly match the host portion of any URL that will access the system by using a secure Unity Connection.

-- Step 17 Click Next. - Step 18 On the Geographical Information page, enter the applicable information. - Step 19 Click Next. - Step 20 On the Certificate Request File Name page, enter a path and file name, and write down the information.
+- Step 17 Select Next. - Step 18 On the Geographical Information page, enter the applicable information. - Step 19 Select Next. - Step 20 On the Certificate Request File Name page, enter a path and filename, and write down the information.
 You will need it in a later procedure.

-If this is not the server on which you installed Microsoft Certificate Services in the "To Install the Microsoft Certificate Services Component" procedure on page 40-8, try to choose a network location that you can access from the current server and from the server on which Microsoft Certificate Services is installed.
+If this is not the server on which you installed Microsoft Certificate Services in the "To Install the Microsoft Certificate Services Component in Cisco Unity Connection" procedure on page 42-10, try to select a network location that you can access from the current server and from the server on which Microsoft Certificate Services is installed.

-- Step 21 Click Next. - Step 22 On the Request File Summary page, click Next. - Step 23 On the Completing the Web Server Certificate Wizard page, click Finish. - Step 24 Click OK to close the Default IMAP4 Virtual Server Properties dialog box. - Step 25 Repeat Step 3 through Step 24 to create a certificate signing request for each additional Exchange server that contains emails that you want licensed Connection users to be able to access. - Step 26 Close Exchange System Manager. - Step 27 If Microsoft Certificate Services is on another server and you were not able to save the certificate request files in a network location accessible to that server, copy the certificate request files to a removable medium (diskette, CD, or DVD). - Step 28 If you are not using an external certification authority, you are finished with this procedure.
+- Step 21 Select Next. - Step 22 On the Request File Summary page, select Next. - Step 23 On the Completing the Web Server Certificate Wizard page, select Finish. - Step 24 Select OK to close the Default IMAP4 Virtual Server Properties dialog box. - Step 25 Repeat Step 3 through Step 24 to create a certificate signing request for each additional Exchange server that contains emails that you want licensed Unity Connection users to be able to access. - Step 26 Close Exchange System Manager.

-If you are using an external certification authority, send the certificate request file that you specified in Step 20 to the CA. When the certificate returns from the CA, skip to the "To Install the Server Certificate" procedure on page 40-12.
+- Step 27 If Microsoft Certificate Services is on another server and you were not able to save the certificate request files in a network location accessible to that server, copy the certificate request files to a removable medium (diskette, CD, or DVD). - Step 28 If you are not using an external certification authority, you are finished with this procedure.

-Issue certificates or have them issued for each of the certificate signing requests that you created in the "To Create a Certificate Signing Request" procedure on page 40-9:
+If you are using an external certification authority, send the certificate request file that you specified in Step 20 to the CA. When the certificate returns from the CA, skip to the "To Install the Server Certificate in Cisco Unity Connection" procedure on page 42-13.

-• If you are using Microsoft Certificate Services to issue certificates, do the following procedure.
+Issue certificates or have them issued for each of the certificate signing requests that you created in the "To Create a Certificate Signing Request in Cisco Unity Connection" procedure on page 42-10:

-- If you are using an application other than Microsoft Certificate Services, see the documentation for the application for information on issuing server certificates and exporting a trust certificate.
+- If you are using Microsoft Certificate Services to issue certificates, do the following procedure. - If you are using an application other than Microsoft Certificate Services, see the documentation for the application for information on issuing server certificates and exporting a trust certificate.
 When you export the trust certificate, which is uploaded to the Cisco Unity Connection server later in this chapter, export it in base-64 encoded X.509 format with a .pem filename extension.
-Then continue with the "To Install the Server Certificate" procedure on page 40-12. - If you are using an external certification authority (CA) to issue certificates, send the certificate signing requests to the CA. Request that the CA provide the trust certificate, which is uploaded to the Cisco Unity Connection server later in this chapter, in base-64 encoded X.509 format with a .pem filename extension.
-When the certificates are returned, continue with the "To Install the Server Certificate" procedure on page 40-12.
+Then continue with the "To Install the Server Certificate in Cisco Unity Connection" procedure on page 42-13. - If you are using an external certification authority (CA) to issue certificates, send the certificate signing requests to the CA. Request that the CA provide the trust certificate, which is uploaded to the Cisco Unity Connection server later in this chapter, in base-64 encoded X.509 format with a .pem filename extension.
+When the certificates are returned, continue with the "To Install the Server Certificate in Cisco Unity Connection" procedure on page 42-13.

-To Issue the Server Certificate (Only When You Are Using Microsoft Certificate Services to Issue the Certificate)
+To Issue the Server Certificate in Cisco Unity Connection (Only When You Are Using Microsoft Certificate Services to Issue the Certificate)